young-kcd/firebird/doc/sql.extensions/README.ddl.txt

 This form clears list of system privileges in role <name>.

 System privileges make it possible to delegate part of DBO rights to other users.
-Pay attention taht system privileges provide very thin level of control, therefore sometimes you will need to give user >1 privilege to perform some task (for example add IGNORE_DB_TRIGGERS to USE_GSTAT_UTILITY cause gstat wants to ignore database triggers).
+Pay attention that system privileges provide very thin level of control, therefore sometimes you will need to give user >1 privilege to perform some task (for example add IGNORE_DB_TRIGGERS to USE_GSTAT_UTILITY cause gstat wants to ignore database triggers).